jcable/karaf-quartz-xml/README.md

 # karaf-quartz-xml
 OSGI Bundled Quartz Scheduler using xml files and pre-configured with an ActiveMQ message sending Job.

+A file called jobs.xml is expected to be in the current working directory.
+A test one is in src/test/resources.

 Run on the command line with:

     mvn package
+    cp src/test/resources/jobs.xml .
     mvn exec:java

 Prepare karaf starting with a clean 3.0.5: